waterstopper/waterstopper.github.io/content/100 days/transpilers compilers interpreters.md

 interpreted language, similarly to Kotlin and Scala (JVM languages).
 Oftentimes though, Java is thought to be compiled.

-But I think it is easy to write an interpreter for any compiled language and hard to write a compiler for an interpreted language.
-Therefore, any compiled language can be interpreted.
+But I think it is possible to write an interpreter for any compiled language and a compiler for any interpreted language.
+Therefore, language classification in terms of compiled/interpreted languages is suggestive, not mandatory.

 [^1]: I'm not sure that compiler cannot target multiple processors at once.
 ISA (Instruction set architecture) of processor is an important thing.
 Different processors with similar ISAs might be